SoardRaspi/QPoland2025-Qubitrix/README.md

 ### Project Presentation and Video:
-The project Slides and video can be accessed here
+The project Slides and video can be accessed here QPoland 2025 | Team Qubitrix.mp4